Skip to main content

 Manually export issues to Jira

-1. To manually export an Intruder issue to Jira, go to the Issues page and click Send to > Jira.
+1. To manually export an Intruder issue to Jira, go to the Issues page, select the issue, and click Actions and then click Send to Jira:

-🚨 Both custom issue type and default issue type have to include the β€œsummary” and β€œdescription” fields .
+🚨 Both custom issue types and default issue types have to include the β€œsummary” and β€œdescription” fields.
 All other fields must be non-mandatory.
 Any deviation from these instructions will cause the integration to fail.

 Automatically create Jira issues for any new security weaknesses